What is a Wrongful Death?

 - For example, if a doctor breaches their duty of care to a patient by failing to explore multiple diagnoses for a patient, but that patient’s death is caused by an infection they acquired in the hospital, the doctor’s breach is not the cause of the patient’s death.
 However, if a nurse charged with caring for the patient negligently caused the patient to become infected by failing to adequately scrub up between patients, then that nurse’s breach of duty would be the cause of the patient’s death.
 In this case, a claim for wrongful death would be more appropriately filed against the nurse, not the doctor, as well as the hospital.

-Contacting a wrongful death attorney will start the investigation process where research is conducted to obtain the evidence necessary to win the maximum benefits due to you and your family as the result of your loss.
-An experienced and aggressive lawyer will gather all the pieces necessary and walk you and your family through the tedious legal process and inform you of your rights and options.
+Contacting a Houston wrongful death attorney will start the investigation process where research is conducted to obtain the evidence necessary to win the maximum benefits due to you and your family as the result of your loss.
+An experienced and aggressive wrongful death lawyer will gather all the pieces necessary and walk you and your family through the tedious legal process and inform you of your rights and options.

 When it comes to the type of damages that can be recovered in wrongful death cases, there are a number components that are taken into consideration by the courts, including: